 Aquaponics is an easy activity which will provide you with the necessary vegetables and fish in a short amount of time.
 Just follow the tips mentioned above and you will have great success in your attempt to grow organic food in your home.

-See our books section for recommendations on additional reading material.
+See our books section for recommendations on additional reading material about aquaponics systems (and hydroponics, in general).